chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 ### PostgreSQL

-The chuck-stack uses [PostgreSQL](./tool-postgresql.md) to manage data, users, roles, workflows, attributes, documents, and more...
+The chuck-stack uses [PostgreSQL](./tool-postgresql.md) to manage data, users, roles, records, workflows, attributes, documents, and more...

 SQL is one of the most expressive and well-known data and data-access standards in the world.
 The chuck-stack creates simplicity by moving almost all application configuration and logic into the database, and using PostgreSQL where it excels the most.
-We challenge you to find a more popular, better documented, more capable, and more secure user/role system (other than Linux).
+We challenge you to find a more popular, better documented, more capable, and more secure user/role system (other than Linux itself).

 The chuck-stack uses the tight integration between Linux (NixOS), PostgreSQL and Git to describe application deployment and operation.
 The below [Administration Experience](#administration-experience) sections highlights a common workflow using these tools.